Spittal/vue-i18n-extract/README.md

 --separator
 // String
 // Use if you want to override the separator used when parsing locale identifiers.
 Default is `.`.

+--exclude
+// Array,Comma seperated list
+// Use if you want to exclude some keys from the unused keys report.
+Default is '[]'.
 ```

 ## Config File